Zuikyo/ZIKRouter/Documentation/English/CustomConfiguration.md

 In this design pattern, we reduce much glue code for transferring parameters, and the module can re-declare their parameters with generic arguments and module config protocol.

 You can use the generic configuration to reduce subclass count.
-And You can also transfer complicated parameters with a configuration subclass, such as multi `constructDestination` for multi situations.
+And You can also transfer complicated parameters with a configuration subclass, such as multi `makeDestinationWith` for multi situations.

 ------